MicrosoftDocs/fabric-docs/docs/security/security-trusted-workspace-access.md

     You can create reports on top of the default semantic models and custom semantic models.

-* **KQL Database**: You can also create OneLake shortcuts to Azure Data Lake Storage Gen 2 in a KQL database.
+* **KQL Database**: You can also create OneLake shortcuts to ADLS Gen2 in a KQL database.
 The steps to create the managed shortcut with trusted workspace access remain the same.

 ### Create a data pipeline to a storage account with trusted workspace access